cdefgah/whatsapp-jpeg-repair/README.md

 this call will use default source and destination folders (check `-srcPath` and `-destPath` options above), the application will wait until user presses Enter to exit when all files are processed, and current date/time will be set as file modification time for created repaired files.

 `-deleteWhatsAppFiles` - when set to `true`, the application deletes every processed whatsapp file when done and only repaired files remain.
-By default is `false`.
-Usage example:
+By default it is `false`.

 Example:
 ```